therealplato/timez/README.md

 go get -u github.com/therealplato/timez timez <outputTZ...> <timestamp> <inputTZ>
 ```
+If `timestamp` is not provided, timez assumes now.

 If outputTZ or inputTZ are not provided, timez uses the first available of:
 - the contents of `~/.timezrc`
 - the output of `date +%z`
 - UTC

-### Details:
+## Contributing:
 `alias.go` contains a mapping from abbreviations I use to their authoritative zoneinfo string.

+`formats.go` contains a slice of format strings.
+Parsing will try each format in order.

-Feel free to PR new entries to this list.
+Feel free to PR new entries to these lists, what I've got so far is specific to my usecases.

+## Examples:
 ```
 # output current local and current UTC:
 $ timez